openvinotoolkit/openvino/docs/articles_en/documentation/openvino-ir-format/operation-sets/operation-specs/shape/squeeze-1.rst

 **Detailed description**: *Squeeze* can be used with or without the second input tensor.

 * If only the first input is provided, every dimension that is equal to 1 will be removed from it.
 * With the second input provided, each value is an index of a dimension from the first tensor that is to be removed.
-Specified dimension has to be equal to 1, otherwise an error will be raised.
+Specified dimension should be equal to 1, otherwise it will be ignored and copied as is.
   Dimension indices can be specified directly, or by negative indices (counting dimensions from the end).

+Note: Updated behavior since 2024.3, request of squeezing dimension not equal to 1 is expected to be ignored instead of causing an error.

 **Attributes**: *Squeeze* operation doesn't have attributes.